 Students who are interested in starting a new club should organize a group of at least five additional students interested in the same club.
-Once the students are organized, they should contact a fulltime faculty, staff or administrator about becoming their group advisor.
+Once the students are organized, they should contact a full-time faculty, staff or administrator about becoming their group advisor.
 A Club Recognition Form and Budget Request Form will need to be completed and submitted to the Student Senate.
 For forms and other information, please contact Sherry Paquette at 860.253.1206 or spaquette@asnuntuck.edu.
 Clubs vary from year to year depending on student interest.
 Recent clubs have included:

 - Business Club

 - Gay-Straight Alliance

 - Human Services Club

 - Origami Club

 - Poetry Club

-- Society of Medieval Arts and Combat

 - Veteran Society

 - Criminal Justice Fitness Club

 - APAC Asnuntuck for Prevention & Change

-- Men's Basketball Club

 - Robotics & Electronics Club

-- Volleyball Club

-- Non Traditional Students Club

-- Art Club

-- Student Activities Club